Battersea Town Hall: Description

 To the functional layout of the building, Mountford introduced what were for him was a signature feature: the blending of the architectural with sculpture and painting.
 Woodwork panelling, floors and dado rails are of oak; highly decorative ceilings and friezes in the council chamber and the grand hall of fibrous plaster were provided by Gilbert Seale of Camberwell.
 Floors feature mosaics with emblematic bees, signifiers of the industry of the parish, by Rust's Vitreous Mosaic Company of Battersea.
-Relief sculptures by Horace and Paul Montford adorn pediments at the front and side of the building; to the east, Labour and Progress; to the west, Art and Literature, and in the centre, Justice and Prudence flank the crest and arms of the Parish, and Authority and Relaxation (alternatively called Government and Entertainment) feature to either side of the first-floor central window, personifications of the twin purposes of the building.
+Relief sculptures by Horace and Paul Raphael Montford adorn pediments at the front and side of the building; to the east, Labour and Progress; to the west, Art and Literature, and in the centre, Justice and Prudence flank the crest and arms of the Parish, and Authority and Relaxation (alternatively called Government and Entertainment) feature to either side of the first-floor central window, personifications of the twin purposes of the building.
 Putti (cherubs) feature on the main entrance spandrels and the lunettes of windows and doors.
 An elaborate curved frieze featuring cartouches, swags and more putti adorn the staircases - themselves in Devonshire and Sicilian marble.
 The glass dome above the octagonal hall features a garden-pattern in shades of yellow.

 Mountford's design provided a symmetrical 112 feet building frontage in Monks Park (Bath) stone and red Suffolk bricks, having 5 central bays including a semi-circular Ionic portico, and single bay pavilions with curved-corners to left and right.
 At the front, upper windows are in a Venetian style, whilst the lower windows have rusticated or Gibbs surrounds.
 The building has hipped roofs, originally of Westmoreland slate, incorporating turrets of oak covered with copper and surmounted by wrought iron.

 Within the ceremonial front block of the hall, an imperial staircase rises to a gallery on three sides; the council chambers and a public viewing area, a committee room and members' library occupy the front of the first-floor space, and a series of offices are provided along the east and west of the ground-floor of the block.
 A small courtyard serves as a light-well.

 To the rear of the main block, proceeding down the hill, are three halls: the main Grand Hall, beneath which is a smaller Lower Hall, with a glass-domed Octagonal Hall linking these to the front municipal block.
 The Grand Hall is a 4000 m3 space with an arched ceiling rising to 10.5 meter height, adorned with decorative plasterwork and ventilation grilles.
 At the northern end, a platform stage is fronted by a highly decorated proscenium.
 Wide corridors run along the east and west of the hall, above which are large arched windows providing the hall with ample daylight.